moonbeam-foundation/moonbeam-docs-cn/integrations/hardhat.md

 }
 ```

-Congratulations!🏼  We are ready for deployment!
+Congratulations!
+We are ready for deployment!

 ## Compiling Solidity